sholmes-221/hob-slides/PITCHME.md

 ---

+# Covenant at Sinai

+> 19:5 Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine; 6 and you shall be to me a kingdom of priests and a holy nation.
+These are the words that you shall speak to the people of Israel."

+- Is this only about Aaron and his sons as priests?

+---

+# Covenant at Sinai

+- 1 Peter 2:5 you yourselves like living stones are being built up as a spiritual house, to be a `holy priesthood`, to offer spiritual sacrifices acceptable to God through Jesus Christ.
+- 9 But you are a chosen race, `a royal priesthood`, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light.

+---

 # The Ten Commandments

-> 1 And God spoke all these words, saying, 2 "I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery.
+> 20:1 And God spoke all these words, saying, 2 "I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery.
 3 "You shall have no other gods before me.
 4 "You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.
 5 You shall not bow down to them or serve them, for I the LORD your God am a jealous God, visiting the iniquity of the fathers on the children to the third and the fourth generation of those who hate me,

 ---